|

 SYNOPSIS

-Mayo Lake Minerals Inc. (C: MLKM) (MAYO) a public company on the Canadian Securities Exchange (‘CSE’) on May 5, 2022.
-Since its 2011 inception as a private company, immediately followed by its staking of numerous highly prospective gold and silver claims in the Mayo Lake area of the Yukon, the focus of its exploration has been on locating the bedrock sources of the many gold placer deposits on its 4 large gold properties and more recently its exciting discovery of silver on its promising Carlin -Roop property, located in proximity to Hecla's (previously Alexco’s) producing silver mines.
+Mayo Lake Minerals Inc. (CSE: MLKM) (MAYO) the Canadian Securities Exchange (CSE) since May 5, 2022.
+Following MAYO’s 2011 inception as a private company, it immediately staked numerous prospective gold and silver claims in the Mayo Lake area of the Yukon.
+The focus of its exploration was locating the bedrock sources of the many gold aerial placer deposits on its gold properties.
+More recently its discovery of silver on its Carlin-Roop property has turned its focus to silver deposits at Carlin-Roop that could well duplicate some of the mined silver deposits on Hecla Mining’s Keno property.
 Miners in the district have consistently produced gold from creeks for over 100 years and have always believed that the gold’s source is located in the uplands surrounding the placer creeks.
-Prior to MAYO acquiring the properties in 2011, little modern exploration was ever completed in the areas covered by MAYO’s projects.
-MAYO believes that the Mayo placer district has the same potential as the White Gold district south of Dawson City where a number of projects are moving forward to mine development.
-Nearly every creek in the Mayo district is a current or past producer of gold, but very little modern exploration techniques have been employed in the surrounding area in the search for gold.
-During the interval beginning in around 2019, MAYO began to realize that a 600m plus long, very anomalous silver in soil anomaly on its Carlin-Roop Property lay within the Eastern Sector of the Keno Hill Silver District.
-The rocks, structures and mineralization underlaying most of the Carlin-Roop were very similar to those at the Keno Hill Silver District.
-MAYO’s focus has since prioritized exploration of Carlin-Roop.
-Mayo is the center of mining investment for silver and gold in the Yukon (Figure 1).
-Active mines include Victoria Gold’s Eagle Gold mine with commercial production initiated on July 1, 2020; and Hecla's Keno Hill Silver Mines with mining beginning in Q1 2021.
-Metallic Minerals, whose properties are to the east of Hecla’s holdings and north of MAYO’s has confirmed the silver prospectivity of the Eastern Sector of Keno Hill Silver District with their drill programs.
-Minerals also drilled 1.26m at 3267 Ag/t (~ 100 oz Ag/t) on its silver project in the Western Sector of the Keno Hill Silver District.
-The area immediately to the northwest of Carlin-Roop has gold and silver prospectivity where Strategic Metals has optioned its Mount Hinton precious metal property to Trifecta-Gold.
-MAYO successfully defined highly prospective areas and drill targets after it completed airborne magnetics (Figure 2) over all its properties and reconnaissance and grid soil sampling over a portion of its properties.
+Prior to MAYO acquiring the properties in 2011, little modern exploration was ever completed in the areas covered by its projects.
+MAYO believes that the Mayo placer district has the same potential for mine development as the White Gold district south of Dawson City where a number of projects are moving forward to mine development.
+In the Mayo District Banyan Gold with its AurMac project, Sitka Gold with its RC project and of course the Brewery Creek deposit are in various stages of development.
+During the interval beginning in around 2019, MAYO realized that a 600m plus long, very anomalous silver in soil anomaly and associated float samples of up to 3,994g Ag/t. on its Carlin-Roop Property lay within the Eastern Sector of the Keno Hill Silver District.
+The rocks, structures and mineralization underlaying most of the Carlin-Roop were very similar to those of the Keno Hill Silver District.
+MAYO has since prioritized silver exploration on Carlin-Roop.
+Mayo is the center of mining investment for silver and gold in the Yukon (Figure Y1).
+Active mines include Victoria Gold’s Eagle Gold mine with commercial production initiated on July 1, 2020; and Hecla's Keno Hill Silver Mines where mining began in Q1 2021.
+Metallic Minerals, whose primary properties are to the east of Hecla’s holdings and north of MAYO’s has confirmed the silver prospectivity of the Eastern Sector of Keno Hill Silver District with their drill programs.
+Silver North also drilled 1.25m at 1,261 Ag/t (~ 100 oz Ag/t) on its silver project in the Western Sector of the Keno Hill Silver District.
+The area immediately to the northwest of Carlin-Roop has gold and silver prospectivity, e.g., Strategic Metals has optioned its Mount Hinton precious metal property to Trifecta-Gold.
+MAYO successfully defined highly prospective areas and drill targets after it completed airborne magnetics (Figure Y2) over all its properties and reconnaissance and grid soil sampling over a portion of its properties.
 This was followed by detailed grid sampling, ground geophysics and limited percussion probing and trenching.
 A good proportion of each property has yet to be screened fully by soil geochemistry or prospecting.
-MAYO’s Carlin-Roop and Anderson-Davidson properties are fully permitted for advanced exploration.
+Carlin-Roop and Anderson-Davidson properties are fully permitted for advanced exploration.
 During the early winters of 2020 2021, 4 holes that were diamond drilled identified Keno Hill Silver Mineralization (narrow, potentially high-grade silver mineralization) in two structures at its Carlin-Roop property.
 On Anderson-Davidson, MAYO has defined the Anderson Gold Trend with four drill-ready gold targets.
-Trail-Minto (now sold to Banyan Gold) has an attractive 3.5km long gold in soil anomalies associated with a prospective intrusive and its surrounding alteration zone.
-Attractive geophysical and geochemical (base metal and gold) anomalies have been identified on Edmonton that indicate gold and base metal potential.
-Much of the properties have yet to be screened by geochemical or geophysical surveys.
-MAYO'S PROSPECTIVE PROPERTIES
+Attractive geophysical and geochemical (base metal and gold) anomalies have been identified on all properties that indicate gold and base metal potential (Figure Y2).
+Much of the properties have yet to be screened by geochemical surveys.
+Trail-Minto (now sold to Banyan Gold) hds an attractive 3.5km long gold in soil anomalies associated with a prospective intrusive and its surrounding alteration zone.
+The properties are all strategically located in the Mayo-Keno part of Tombstone Gold Belt / Keno Silver Camp, an area characterized by Reduced Intrusion Related Gold Systems.
+Exploration and mine development is flourishing in the Mayo-Keno area.
+Some of the more dynamic operations are listed below.

 Anderson Gold Trend (AGT)